frareb/devRate/README.md

 ## Overview

-The devRate package provides three categories of functions:
+The devRate package provides four categories of functions:

 1.  functions to find development rate information about a specific organism (Order, Family, Genus, species)